Leo-Corporation/LeoCorpLibrary-Web/documentation/Colors-converter.md

 | int | green | Green | 45 |
 | int | blue | Blue | 255 |

-You can either use the ``System.Drawing.Color`` structure or put eaach RGB values.
+You can either use the ``System.Drawing.Color`` structure or put each RGB values.

 ::: tip Note
 If, in the second variation of the method, you put an invalid number, the [`RGBInvalidValueException`](/Exceptions.html#rgbinvalidvalueexception) will be thrown.